 Submitted by Emer, Let’s Go Ireland

 If you are looking to treat the kids to something special, then consider a trip to Dingle in Ireland!
-The charming, colorful streets of Dingle in the South West of Ireland are a pleasure to explore and the nearby sandy beaches (such as Inch beach, Ventry) offer plenty of playtime opportunities.
+The charming, colourful streets of Dingle in the South West of Ireland are a pleasure to explore and the nearby sandy beaches (such as Inch beach, Ventry) offer plenty of playtime opportunities.

 While in the vicinity, younger and older Star Wars fans might also like to visit some of the Star Wars filming locations nearby.
 Dingle is home to Ireland’s largest aquarium, Dingle Oceanworld.
 Regardless of the weather outside, this aquarium is likely to keep boredom at bay for several hours and is perfect for families of all ages.
 Plus visitors can also visit the new butterfly oasis to experience the wonder of the fluttering friends up close.

 Probably the most famous resident in Dingle is Fungie, the wild bottlenose dolphin that has frequented Dingle Harbour since the early 1980s.
-Boat tours to see Fungie in his natural habitat run frequently and this special encounter is likely to be an absolute holiday highlight for any kid.
+Boat tours to see Fungie in their natural habitat run frequently and this special encounter is likely to be an absolute holiday highlight for any kid.

 Related Post | The best beaches in Greece for families